-The virtual trust queue mechanism uses (15) to coordinate node transmissions.
-On one hand, virtual trust queues provide attack resilience; on the other hand, it may introduce another line of vulnerability in the backpressure algorithm.
+The virtual trust queue mechanism uses (19) to coordinate node transmissions.
+On one hand, virtual trust queues provide attack resilience; on the other hand, they may introduce another line of vulnerability in the backpressure algorithm.
 In particular, nodes need to broadcast additional virtual trust queue information $X{i,j}(t)$, $D{i,j}(t)$, $Y{i,j}(t)$, and $E{i,j}(t)$ for either distributed or centralized coordination at time t.
-It is quite possible that an attacker can also falsify virtual trust queue information to circumvent the virtual trust queue mechanism.
+Nonetheless, it is possible that an attacker can also falsify virtual trust queue information to blame a legitimate node for misbehavior.
+Or even worse, two or more attackers can collude with each other to make an undetectable scenario, in which one attacker is attacking the network by manipulating information or violating the protocol, and at the same time other attackers obey the schedule but send falsified trust queue information to cover for the attacker.
+See the example in Fig. 8 for such a case.